You are good enough.

 You’re working so hard to keep your head above water.

-• How to create systems to manage stress in your day-to-day life
+• How to create systems to manage stress in your day-to-day life.

-• How to use nervous system regulation and sensory-soothing as coping skills
+• How to use nervous system regulation and sensory-soothing as coping skills.

-Late-identified neurodivergent adults often experience a desire to explore how their diagnosis impacts their identity.
+Late-identified neurodivergent adults often experience a desire to explore how their diagnosis

 Here’s the research to prove it.